UtrechtUniversity/ia-webscraping/README.md

 The date is hardcoded and should be updated before running the script.
 The output filename contains the date for which the results were collected.

 ### Collect Results
-Results are collected in s3 bucket
+Scraping results are collected in your s3 bucket

 ### Clean up
 Run the following [command](https://www.terraform.io/docs/commands/destroy.html), to cleanup the AWS resources that were deployed by terraform: